 I spent a year of my life in the Philippines in my early twenties, and although it was one of the most difficult years in my then young life I’ve come to love and appreciate the country and her people.

-I also brought home a handful of recipes with me, that I still use.
+I also brought home a handful of recipes with me.
 This Chicken Adobo recipe is one of them.

 It’s interesting how strange and foreign things soon enough become familiar and even soothing.
 This Chicken Adobo stew is one of those things.
 Incredibly simple yet rich in flavour, it became my comfort food in a country so different from my own.